amir-sabzi/MinesVPN/docs/project_documentation/Phase_1.md

 ### Experiment 2
 Description:\
-In this experiment, we modified the timestamping [lua file](https://github.com/ubc-systopia/MoonGen-1/blob/master/libmoon/lua/interval_timestamping.lua) in libmoon project.
-Using this file, we can calculate the inter-packet delays.
+In this experiment, we modified the timestamping [lua file](https://github.com/ubc-systopia/MoonGen-1/blob/master/libmoon/lua/interval_timestamping.lua) in libmoon project to calculate the inter-packet delays.
 In other words, we want to measure the time between tranmission of two consecutive packets.
+For both of available NICs, we generate packets with rates of (100Mbps, 1Gbps, 2Gbps, 4Gbps, 8Gbps) and then measure the intervals for packets at sender side.
+This means for each pair of packets transmitted consecutively, we calculate ``ts_{i+1} - ts_{i}``.

 Expectation:\
-If NIC enforces the constant bit-rate (CBR) accurately, we expect to have constant, equal inter-arrival times for all packets leading to a pure constant rate of traffic.
+If NIC enforces the constant bit-rate (CBR) accurately, we expect to have constant, equal inter-arrival times for all packets leading to a completely constant rate of traffic.

 Results:\
 The results are available [here](https://github.com/ubc-systopia/minesvpn-benchmarking/blob/main/codes/data_analysis/1_2_experiment.ipynb).
+Based on this result, we have majority of packets with intervals as small as 1ns.
+Considering the fact that our NIC have the resolution of 6.4ns for timestamping packets, this small numbers are not valid.
+This means either NIC is sending packets in bursts with rate higher than the rate enforced by MoonGen, or timestamps are not correct.
+To investigate the potential reasons for this observation, we designed the 3rd experiment.

+### Experiment 3
+This experiment was designed to investigate potential reasons for having extremely small intervals in MoonGen packet generation.
+We tried multiple things and here I will list our findings.

+* Batch size: DPDK sends packets in form of batches to increase the overall throughput.
+We assumed that sending packets in batches might lead to short intervals between packets in the same batch.
+To address this problem, we decreased the batch size to 1 packet per batch.
+There was no changes in final result.
+* Sampled timestamping: We realized that MoonGen doesn't timestamps all of the packets.
+It establishes two different queues and send packets without timestamp in one of them and timestamped packets, with lower rate, in the other one.
+This way of timestamping packets prevent us from calculating the accurate inter-arival times.
+However, this method should lead to higher delays compared to a situation in which we timestamp all packets.
+Surprisingly, this change neither decrease the inter-arrival times nor increase them.
+* Limiting the software rate: We even went further and tried to limit the rate of packet generation in the software by adding delay inside the loop that generates packets in the lua code.
+Even this change didn't solve the problem!
+We end up considering this behavior as a bug/misconfiguration of MoonGen.

+### Experiment 4